 After King George IV’s death in 1837, he was succeeded by his niece, Queen Victoria.
 She came to the Royal Pavilion for the first time in the same year, but it wasn’t up to scratch for her for a few reasons.
 Firstly, she disagreed with her uncle’s indulgent lifestyle and opted instead for financial stringency while she stayed in Brighton.
 Secondly, the palace eventually proved to be too small for her and her family, and lacked the level of privacy she desired.
 The palace sold for £50,000 in 1850.

-What else can you do at the Royal Pavilion?
+What can you do at the Royal Pavilion?